fle/fle.github.io/sources/009-an-efficient-git-workflow-for-mid-long-term-ptojects.rst

 * We can fix stable branch without asking ourselves what happened on ``master`` since last release
 * We ensure that each stable release contains new features and possible fixes
 * Always working with branches and using``-no-ff``option make history really clear !
+* This workflow is scalable (number of developers or branches doesn't really matter)